Social anxiety disorder: Diagnosis

 ICD-10 defines social phobia as fear of scrutiny by other people leading to avoidance of social situations.
-The anxiety symptoms may present as a complaint of blushing, hand tremor, nausea, or urgency of micturition.
+The anxiety symptoms may present as a complaint of blushing, hand tremor, nausea, or urgency of urination.
 Symptoms may progress to panic attacks.

 Standardized rating scales such as the Social Phobia Inventory, the SPAI-B, Liebowitz Social Anxiety Scale, and the Social Interaction Anxiety Scale can be used to screen for social anxiety disorder and measure the severity of anxiety.